enkidevs/curriculum/lua/lua-core/intro-to-lua/intro-code-lua.md

 ```

 - Describe the output of the line above
-- A fail safe in case the line above doesn't execute
+- A fail-safe in case the line above doesn't execute
 - To tell the system to print the words after `--`
 - To say hello to the system!